 Cendol

-Cendol is a dessert made from shaved ice which is piled in a bowl and topped with red beans, green jelly made of rice flour and creamy coconut milk.
-Finally, the signature ingredient of this desert is added which is the gula melaka.
+Cendol is a coconut dessert made from shaved ice, which is piled in a bowl and topped with red beans, green jelly, and creamy coconut milk.
+The base of the dessert consists of green, worm-like jelly made from rice flour and flavored with pandan leaves.

-It serves as a delicious thirst quencher during scorching hot weather.
-Roadside vendors usually sell this desert not only in Melaka but all across Malaysia.
+Cendol serves as a delicious thirst quencher during scorching hot weather.
+Roadside vendors usually sell this dessert not only in Melaka, but also all across Malaysia.
 It is also available at hawker centres and some restaurants.

 Click here to check out the recipe!